TZTozz/Manipulator_control/README.md

 The manipulator first moves toward an initial target, grasps a secondary tool, and subsequently reaches a second target using the end-effector of the newly acquired tool.

 <img src="https://github.com/TZTozz/Manipulator_control/blob/main/Gif/Grasp_tool.gif" width="400">

+## Types of controllers
+Different types of controlled are tested with the manipulator:
+- Cartesian controller
+- Yaw-Pitch-Roll controller
+- Quaternion controller